Rukia Kuchiki: In Bleach

 Seventeen months later, Rukia, now lieutenant of Squad 13, returns to aid in restoring Ichigo's Soul Reaper powers before engaging the Fullbringer Riruka Dokugamine.
 When the Soul Society is abruptly invaded by the Wandenreich, an organization made up of Quincy who has survived their genocide one thousand years before, Rukia discovers Byakuya attacked by Äs Nodt, and is knocked out before she can come to her aid.
-Rukia is taken to the Royal Dimension so she could be healed, and is then taught by Ichibei Hyosube to achieve her bankai, Hakka no Togame (白霞罸).
+Rukia is taken to the Royal Dimension so she could be healed, and is then taught by Ichibe'e Hyōsube to achieve her bankai, Hakka no Togame (白霞罸).
 Returning to the Soul Society when the Wandenreich resume their attack, Rukia utilizes her newly acquired bankai to defeat Äs.
 In the subsequent battles against Yhwach's Schutzstaffel Rukia and a large number of high rank Soul Reapers are quickly defeated by the powerful Gerard Valkyrie.
 After Ichigo defeats Yhwach, Rukia becomes the new Squad 13 captain and marries Renji.
 They have a daughter, Ichika.

 In other media

 Rukia makes several appearances outside of the Bleach anime and manga.
 She appears in four films in the series: she fights the Dark Ones with other Soul Reaper comrades in Bleach: Memories of Nobody and aids in the search for Tōshirō Hitsugaya in Bleach: The DiamondDust Rebellion.
 Rukia has the main focus role in the third film, Bleach: Fade to Black, where she is kidnapped and mind-wiped by two mysterious rogues, and later transformed into 'Dark Rukia'.
 In the fourth film, Bleach: Hell Verse, Rukia helps Ichigo rescue his sister Yuzu from the depths of Hell.
 Rukia appears in both of the original video animations produced in the series, helping Ichigo in Memories in the Rain and combating the rogue Soul Reaper Baishin in The Sealed Sword Frenzy.
 In Rock Musical Bleach, a musical based on the Bleach series, she is played by Miki Satō.
 In the Bleach video games, Rukia is a playable character in every game, including the Heat the Soul and Blade Battlers series.
 In some games, her human form and Soul Reaper state are available as separate characters, while Dark Rukia is playable in Heat the Soul 6 and Heat the Soul 7.
 Rukia appears in the live-action adaptation of the manga, Bleach.
-She is by Hana Sugisaki and the film took place during the Soul Reaper Agent arc, when she had to transfer her powers to Ichigo.
+She is played by Hana Sugisaki and the film took place during the Soul Reaper Agent arc, when she had to transfer her powers to Ichigo.
 The film opened in Japan on July 20, 2018.